PromptPrism: A Linguistically-Inspired Taxonomy for Prompts

-\textbf{Results} Our experimental results, presented in Figure \ref{fig:taxonomy-apo-spider} and accompanying tables (Tab \ref{tab:prompt-results-detail}), demonstrate the efficacy of our taxonomy-guided prompt refinement approach across varying configurations.
-The approach exhibits particularly strong performance in zero-shot settings (Table \ref{tab:num-few-shot-0}), achieving substantial improvements over CoT baselines: a 112\% performance increase in text generation tasks (CoT avg: 40.53, Ours: 55.81) and a remarkable 461\% improvement in classification tasks (CoT avg: 81.93, Ours: 90.1).
+\textbf{Results} Our experimental results, presented in Figure \ref{fig:taxonomy-apo-spider} and tables (Tab \ref{tab:prompt-results-detail}), demonstrate the efficacy of our taxonomy-guided prompt refinement approach across varying configurations.
+The approach exhibits particularly strong performance in zero-shot settings (Table \ref{tab:num-few-shot-0}), achieving substantial improvements over CoT baselines: a 112\% performance increase in text generation tasks (CoT avg: 40.53, Ours: 55.81) and around 10\% improvement in classification tasks (CoT avg: 81.93, Ours: 90.1).

 The benefits of our methodology persist in few-shot scenarios as well.
 In the two-shot setting (Table \ref{tab:prompt-results-detail}), we observe consistent improvements across task types, with a 29\% enhancement in text generation performance and a modest but consistent 0.13\% improvement in classification tasks.